 Do your kids seem to be growing up too fast?
 We cannot stop the clock, but we can slow down and learn how to spend quality time with family.
 Find out how to treasure the precious moments you have with your kids before they grow up.

-I have to confess that I am a die hard Mam Mia fan, so when a fellow blogger shared one of the songs, and a reminder to be mindful of the precious moments we have with our children, it caught my attention.
+I have to confess that I am a die hard Mama Mia fan.
+When a fellow blogger shared one of the songs with a reminder to be mindful of the precious moments we have with our children- it caught my attention.

 “Slipping through my fingers all the time- I try to capture every minute -The feeling in it”

 “Sleep in our eyes, her and me at the breakfast table – Barely awake I let precious time go by”

 “Sometimes I wish that I could freeze the picture and save it from the funny tricks of time.”

 Do you ever wish you could freeze the moments of time you have with your children?
 If only we could!
 Still although we cannot stop time, we can slow down our days and learn how to treasure the precious moments we have together.